Weak Supervision#

 Define a custom dataset#

 We create a custom dataset class to load the TLL images.
-The dataset constructor requires the path to the directory containing the left and right subdirectories.
-An optional transform argument can be passed to apply transformations to the images using the torchvision.transforms.v2 API.
-The __getitem__ method loads the pair of images corresponding to the given index and returns them as a tuple.
-The images are loaded using the Python Imaging Library (PIL) and converted to RGB.
-If any transformations are specified, they are applied to both images.
+The dataset constructor requires the path to the directory containing the left and right folders.
+An optional transform argument can be passed to apply transformations to the images.
+The __getitem__ method loads the pair of left and right images corresponding to the given index and returns them as a tuple.
+The images are loaded using the Python Imaging Library and converted to RGB.
+If a transformation is provided, it is applied to both images.

 def __init__(self, root, transform=None):